anngineery/nand2tetris/README.md

    - pop them
    - do the operation
    - push the result to the stack
+- Once we deal with subroutines, stack becomes even more useful.
+The "calling chain" of functions have LIFO pattern (last called funciton executes and returns first), which is the same as the property of a stack

 ### Stack Access VS Memory Access
 | stack         | memory           |